JustinBacher/PolyPop-Spotify-Plugin/Readme.md

 🎵 Enjoy!

-# 🚨HELP I'm hahing an issue❗
+# 🚨HELP I'm having an issue❗
 If you are experiencing an issue with this plugin, visit the PolyPop [Discord](https://discord.gg/QCFSQTaJW6) There you will find the fastest help with your issue.